joshuathorne/tractor_beam/README.md

 ```

 Both launchers build `.venv` on first run.
 Windows additionally needs `ffmpeg.exe`
 on PATH (`winget install Gyan.FFmpeg`) — the page warns if it is missing.
-Running
-natively is worth it for large files: downloads no longer cross WSL's `/mnt/c`
-bridge, and Chrome/Edge cookies become readable because DPAPI unseals normally.

 ## Output